koreyou/stochastic-gcn-chainer/README.md

+**This project is still WIP.**

-# Chainer implementation of GCN/GAT
+# Chainer implementation of Stochastic GCN

-This project implements GCN ([Kipf and Welling.
-2017.
-Semi-Supervised Classification with Graph Convolutional Networks.
-ICLR.](https://arxiv.org/abs/1609.02907)) and GAT ([Veličković et al. 2018.
+This project implements GCN ([Chen et al. 2018.
+Stochastic Training of Graph Convolutional Networks with Variance Reduction.
+NIPS.](https://arxiv.org/abs/1609.02907)) and GAT ([Veličković et al. 2018.
 Graph Attention Networks.
-ICLR.](https://arxiv.org/abs/1710.10903)) with [Chainer](https://chainer.org/).
+ICLR.](http://proceedings.mlr.press/v80/chen18p.html)) with [Chainer](https://chainer.org/).
 The project includes codes to reproduce the experiments on multiple graph classification datasets. **This is NOT an official implementation by the authors.**

 I referenced [@takyamamoto's implementation of GCN](https://github.com/takyamamoto/Graph-Convolution-Chainer) to implement this project.